brainstormforce/reset-astra-customizer/README.md

 ## Changelog ##

 ### 1.0.4 ###
-- Fix: Astra theme name not updating after whitelabel.
+- Fix: White label settings does not get applied for the theme name.

 ### 1.0.3 ###
 - Improvement: Updated strings in the warning box.